 Program 5.3.1 - Program to Rezone Sites.
 The City made substantial progress toward rezoning sites and approving projects to address the 250-unit Regional Housing Need Allocation (RHNA) shortfall from the 4th cycle Housing Element as shown in Table IV 2 of the Resources section of the Housing Element.
 After taking these efforts into account, a shortfall of 16 units affordable to lower-income households remains for the 4th cycle.
 In order to accommodate the 16 remaining units, redesignation and rezoning of the Southwest Affordable Housing site is proposed.
 The two parcels that make up the site total 10.7 acres and are currently designated MDH and zoned RM-2.
 An affordable housing project for 131 units has been approved on a portion of the site.
 In order to accommodate the densities allowed under the project, the site will need to be rezoned to RM-4, which allows densities between 22 and 29 units per acre, densities feasible to facilitate development of housing affordable to lower-income households in Dixon.
 A General Plan Amendment will also be required for the site to redesignate it to HD allowing 21.78 to 29.04 units per acre.
 Although a project has been approved on the site, building permits have not been approved and the project is not currently moving forward.
 This program proposes to redesignate/rezone the entire 10.7 acres; the City estimates that the site has a realistic capacity of 231 units (131 of these units have already been approved as part of the approved project as described above).
 The HD designation/RM-4 zoning will have a minimum allowed density of 21.78 units per acre with a maximum of 29.04 units per acre and allows residential uses only.
-This program will be implemented within one year of the beginning of the 5th cycle planning period or January 31, 2016.

-The City will monitor compliance with Dixon's share of the regional housing need.
+This program will be implemented within one year of the beginning of the 5th cycle planning period or In 2016, the city achieved rezoning sites from the 4th cycle shortfall by adopting Ordinance 16-066 in May 2016 to amend the Specific Plan to rezone approximately 10.7 acres to RM-4 Multiple Family rezoning.
+Delete.
+This program was completed been approved as part of the approved project as described above).
+The HD designation/RM-4 zoning will have a minimum allowed density of 21.78 units per acre with a maximum of 29.04 units per acre The City will monitor compliance with Dixon's share of the regional housing need.
 Within one year of adoption of the Housing Element, the City will undertake steps to ensure that adequate sites are available to meet the City's share of the regional housing need by rezoning of land for multi-family development and/or increasing the density of sites.
 The site proposed for rezoning permits owner-occupied and rental multi-family developments by right and does not require a conditional use permit, planned development permit, or any other discretionary review.